Jiaoying Summers

 Liang Jiaoying (梁娇颖), professionally known as Jiaoying Summers (born January 18, 1990), is a Chinese-American stand-up comedian, actress, and producer.
 She is best known for her TikTok videos focused on AAPI representation and female empowerment.
 Her stand-up comedy often references her upbringing and East Asian culture.

 Early life and education

-Summers was born and raised in Henan Province in China.
-She was born during China's one-child policy, and her parents delivered her at home instead of a hospital "to avoid the shame of having a girl" as their only child.
+Summers was born and raised in Henan during China's one-child policy, and her parents delivered her at home instead of a hospital "to avoid the shame of having a girl" as their only child.
 Summers initially aspired to become an actress, inspired by watching films from a video rental shop her mother operated with her cousin.
 She has described her father as a "non-functioning alcoholic."

 Summers came to the United States at the age of 18 and studied at the University of Kentucky, where she earned a Bachelor's degree in economics with a minor in theater.
 After graduating, she relocated to Los Angeles and studied acting for four years with acting instructor Howard Fine.